 - People often sell in lots – large amounts of fabric at rock bottom prices

 Around the Home

-We’re not talking real estate, we’re talking recycling.
-Think about what you’ve already got in your house, and how it could be put to new or better use.
-Maybe it’s time for a spring clean anyway!
-But if you have some old curtains under the stairs, or sheets stuffed at the back of your laundry cupboard, it’s probably time to repurpose them.
-It’s really the perfect solution – no expense and declutters at the same time.
-Don’t forget to ask relatives and friends too!
+Think about what you’ve already got in your house and how it could be put to new or better use.
+If you have some old curtains under the stairs or sheets stuffed at the back of your hall closet, it’s probably time to repurpose them.

 The ReUseIt Network

-Surprised?
-People are increasingly advertising their items for sale on Facebook in designated groups.
-Why?
-Because it’s free and reaches thousands of people.
-If you didn’t already, join some yard sale groups in your area and keep an eye out for fabric.
+People are increasingly advertising their items for sale on Facebook in designated groups or the Marketplace.
+If you haven’t already, join some yard sale groups in your area and keep an eye out for fabric.
 You can advertise that you’re looking for fabric too.

 Fabric Samples, Swatches, Scraps

-Pottery Barn – you don’t even have to leave your house to take advantage of free samples here.
-Simply choose the ones you fancy, fill in the form and Pottery Barn will send them to you free of charge.
+- Pottery Barn: You don’t even have to leave your house to take advantage of free samples here.
+Simply choose up to 15 fabrics, fill in the form, and Pottery Barn will send them to you free of charge.

-Crate and Barrel – the upholstery arm of the chain are no strangers to handing out a freebie to help you decide on your overall purchase.
-Or just use it to help your sewing side project… Whatever!
+- Crate and Barrel: The upholstery arm of the chain is no stranger to handing out freebies to help you decide on your overall purchase.
 Call or pop into a store to select up to five free samples.

-West Elm – available online or in-store, West Elm have tonnes of cool in season fabric samples to choose from.
-Make your selection, fill in your details and await your swatches!
+- West Elm: Available online or in-store, West Elm has a lot of in-season fabric samples to choose from.
+Make your selection, fill in your details, and await your swatches!